 These chia seed crackers are light and crispy with a slightly nutty flavor.
 They are also sturdy enough to scoop up the thickest dip.
 The recipe is vegan (dairy-free, egg-free), grain-free (gluten-free), soy-free, and refined sugar-free.

 Chia seeds are one of the most popular binders.
-They are a type of a hydrophilic binder, which means that they gel upon contact with water-based liquids.
+They are a type of hydrophilic binder, which means that they gel upon contact with water-based liquids.
 When surrounded in liquid for as little as 15 minutes, each chia seed develops a jelly-like coating and can expand up to 10 times its normal size.
-These swollen chia seeds (aka chia gel) are often used as binding agent in baked goods.
+These swollen chia seeds (aka chia gel) are often used as a binding agent in baked goods.

 Compared to other hydrophilic binders – flax seeds and psyllium – chia seeds have a moderately strong binding effect.
 They are almost 3 times stronger than flax seeds and 3 times weaker than psyllium.
-This means is that if you decide to substitute the chia seeds for flax or psyllium in the chia seed crackers recipe, you will need to adjust the amount of the binder.
+This means that if you decide to substitute the chia seeds for flax or psyllium in the chia seed crackers recipe, you will need to adjust the amount of the binder.